Young Boozer: Name

 Boozer's combined given name and surname are the same as the humorous phrase "young boozer", which would refer to a young person who habitually drinks alcohol.
-In April 2010, The Tonight Show with Jay Leno mentioned Boozer in a segment, with host Jay Leno poking fun at his unique name.
+In April 2010, The Tonight Show mentioned Boozer in a segment, with host Jay Leno poking fun at his unique name.
 Boozer, who was at that time seeking to be elected for State Treasurer of Alabama, reacted by admitting that his name does get attention but expressed a desire for people to focus on his qualifications for the role.
 He later described the shoutout as "the best thing that ever happened to me" and mentioned that local university students were grabbing his roadside campaign signs and putting them up in dorm rooms and frat house bars.